 - Plus: $80 per month, plus $12 per month per person.
 Option to add on priority support and HR services for an additional $8 per month per person.

 - Premium: You must contact Gusto’s sales team for a custom quote for this plan.

 Gusto lets you set up an account and company profile for free.
 You will only be charged when you run payroll for the first time so you can take as long as you want to explore the platform.
 However, Gusto does not offer a forever free plan like Deel.
 For more information, see our full Gusto review and check out our list of the top Gusto competitors.

 Deel vs. Gusto: Feature comparison

 Deel is well-known for its easy-to-use international payroll platform (Figure A), which is available in more than 100 countries.
 Deel covers compliance, taxes, benefits administration, visa support, and PTO admin all in one system, and its local experts are available to assist with any related issues.
-However, it lacks a mobile app, whereas Gusto offers the Gusto Wallet app for employees — which is why it made our list of the best payroll apps of 2023.
+However, it lacks a mobile app, whereas Gusto offers the Gusto Wallet app for employees — which is why it made our list of the best payroll apps.